knyghtmare/Legend_of_Wesmere_Revised/LoW_revision_draft.md

 By this time `(TODO: Landar needs good portrayal or good motive, maybe something from Crelanu or Cleo's magic made him mentally unstable as in the original)`, Landar is completely radicalized and outraged against the Ka'lian.
 He takes his allies back toward Wesmere, where he tries to fight his way toward the Ka'lian.
 The elven military turns on him and Kalenz is given an ultimatum to hunt his friend down or be executed along with Cleodil for his actions.
 He chooses to fight Landar and wins, but also having come to hate the Ka'lian, decides to leave his home in Wesmere.
 [4-5 scenarios]

-### Behind the scenes plot points to track:
+### Behind the scenes plot points to track

 The Ka'lian is a bit detached from reality on their high horse, but not stupid.
 They are not wrong in saying that Wesmere can withstand the orcs and we should see this in the dialogue and fights around Wesmere.
 There are of course casualties, though.
 Relatedly, the Landar and Kalenz slowly begin to lose faith in the Ka'lian to the point of being willing to openly fight against them in S12.

 Landar becomes more radical and even is not against fighting against his previous allies (the humans) or other elves.
 We have to show Landar as only being very loyal to those he considers his friends (e.g. Kalenz and Lyrlei) while trying to fight those who so much as antagonize him a little bit.
 This sets him up to rebel against the Ka'lian and also for the events in SoF.
 Since Lyrlei isn't among those humans, he has no qualms about attacking.

 Meanwhile Cleodil should be consistently a pacifist and does not enjoy fighting.
 Her dialogue should reflect this.